galloty/SSGA/README.md

 *a*<sub>*i*</sub> = (*b*<sub>*i*</sub> + *b*<sub>*n*+*i*</sub>) / 2,
 *a*<sub>*n*+*i*</sub> = (*b*<sub>*i*</sub> - *b*<sub>*n*+*i*</sub>) / 2*r*.

-If *n* is a power of two and the roots of *r* exist then the relation can be applied recursively.
+If *n* is a power of two and the roots of *r* exist then the relations can be applied recursively.
 Because the roots are themselves some powers of two in Schönhage-Strassen algorithm, the multiplications in the forward and inverse relations are simple bit shifts.